codetriage/docs_doctor/README.md

 ## How

 We use industry standard doc parsers (starting with RDoc, though other parsers and languages can be added later) to parse documentation for a given library.
 We store the results and flag undocumented methods/classes.
-Then anyone can sign up to receive one undocumented piece of code in your inbox
+Then anyone can sign up to receive an undocumented piece of code in their inbox.

 ## Install Locally